 The scroll is on display in the Purim room, case no. 30.

-The scroll sharing the same pattern is stored in the Braginsky Collection in Zurich (megillah no. 27); for another one see ID 37871.
+For other scrolls sharing the same pattern see "Related objects"; yet another manuscript is stored in the Braginsky Collection in Zurich (megillah no. 27).

 Donated to the AEJM by heirs to Tiziana Momigliano (1911-2004).

 The scroll is described in:

 Claudia de Benedetti, Italia ebraica, storie ritrovate.
 Scritti in onore di Vivian Mann z.l. / Jewish Italy, rediscovered stories.
 Essays written in honor of Vivian Mann z.l., Roma 2019, 17-23.